ginoDominguez/ginoDominguez/README.md

-# 👋 ¡Hola! ¡Bienvenidos a mi repositorio de GitHub! 🌟
+# 👋 Hello!
+Welcome to my GitHub repository! 🌟

-¡Gracias por visitar mi perfil! 😊 Aquí encontrarás proyectos que reflejan mi pasión por la programación, el análisis de datos y el desarrollo de soluciones.
+Thank you for visiting my profile! 😊 Here, you'll find projects that reflect my passion for programming, data analysis, and solution development.

 ---

-## 👨‍💻 Sobre mí
+## 👨‍💻 About Me
-🎓 Soy un profesional analítico con más de **19 años de experiencia**, mis últimos 5 años fueron liderando el área de **Inteligencia de Negocios** en el sector hospitalario, donde trabajé con 4 hospitales especializados.
-Mi trayectoria comenzó como programador y evolucionó a científico de datos, desarrollando habilidades clave como:
+🎓 I am an analytical professional with over **19 years of experience**, including the last 5 years leading the **Business Intelligence** department in the hospital sector, overseeing 4 specialized hospitals.
+My journey began as a programmer and evolved into a data scientist role, where I developed key skills such as:
-- Limpieza, análisis exploratorio y modelado de datos.🔍
+- 🔍 Data cleaning, exploratory analysis, and modeling.
-- Análisis estadístico (univariado/multivariado).📊
+- 📊 Statistical analysis (univariate/multivariate).
-- Visualización de datos con **Power BI** y **Excel avanzado**.✨📋
+- ✨📋 Data visualization with **Power BI** and advanced **Excel**.
-- Forecasting, detección de patroness, clústers y generación de insights para toma de decisiones 🚀
+- 🚀 Forecasting, pattern detection, clustering, and generating insights for decision-making.
-- Estudios estadísticos y análisis de factores de riesgo asociados a una enfermedad.🩺
+- 🩺 Statistical studies and risk factor analysis related to diseases.
-- Diseño de modelos de datos y construcción de Data Warehouses 🗂️
+- 🗂️ Designing data models and building Data Warehouses.
-- Automatización de procesos (ETL) 🤖
+- 🤖 Automating processes (ETL).

 ---

-## 🚀 Actualmente trabajando en:
+## 🚀 Currently Working On:
-🌱 Desarrollo de mi portafolio con proyectos en:
+🌱 Developing my portfolio with projects in:
-- 🐍 **Python** desarrollo de soluciones analíticas y automatización de procesos e integrándolo con **MS. Azure**. ☁️.
+- 🐍 **Python**: analytical solutions, process automation, and integration with **MS Azure** ☁️.
-- 📊 **R** para análisis estadístico, estudios epidemiológicos o clínicos y visualización de datos.
+- 📊 **R**: statistical analysis, epidemiological and clinical studies, and data visualization.
-- 💻 **C#**: recordando y desarrollando aplicaciones.
+- 💻 **C#**: revisiting and building applications.
-- 🧠 **Data Science**: modelado predictivo y descubrimiento de patrones.
+- 🧠 **Data Science**: predictive modeling and pattern discovery.
-- 🗄️ **SQL**: Ejercicios con consultas básicas y avanzadas.
+- 🗄️ **SQL**: exercises ranging from basic to advanced queries.
-- 📋 **Excel**: desarrollo de macros y modelos financieros.
+- 📋 **Excel**: advanced macros and financial models.

 ---

-## 🤝 ¡Colaboremos!
+## 🤝 Let’s Collaborate!
-💬 Estoy abierto a colaborar y aprender de nuevas ideas.
-Si tienes sugerencias o preguntas, no dudes en contactarme:
+💬 I’m open to collaborations and eager to learn new ideas.
+Feel free to reach out if you have suggestions or questions:
 - 📫 **Email**: gdominguezavila.es@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/gino-dominguez-avila/)

-⚡ **Dato curioso:** ¡Creo firmemente que el conocimiento se comparte y que mientras mas compartimos más nos enriquecemos todos! 🚀
+⚡ **Fun Fact:** I firmly believe that knowledge grows when shared, enriching everyone in the process! 🚀

 ---

-¡Gracias por tu visita! 🎉 Espero que disfrutes mis proyectos tanto como yo disfruto creándolos.
+Thank you for visiting! 🎉 I hope you enjoy exploring my projects as much as I enjoy creating them.
-🙌 Saludos,
+🙌 Best regards,
 **Gino Domínguez** 😊